 A basic recipe for cacciatore usually starts with olive oil in a heavy pan, followed by salt and pepper dusted chicken pieces.
 The chicken then comes out of the pan and the vegetables and tomatoes go in, along with the wine and herbs.

-Easy Chicken Cacciatore with Thighs and Breasts: Optional Ingredients
+Chicken Cacciatore with Thighs: Optional Ingredients

 Add some carrot, bay leaf and crushed fresh rosemary for extra flavor at this stage, if you wish.
 These ingredients are optional.
 Real hunters might or might not have these in their store cupboard to throw in, so add them if you wish.